-After going through the Duplo Valley, we reached the World of CHIMA, our favorite area in the park.
-Though, when we first reached it we were told that particular area was not open yet.
-We were making use of our extended brick time and had arrived in the park as early as we could at 9am.
-Since World of CHIMA is mostly a water play area, it strictly did not open until 10am.
+After going through the Duplo Valley, we reached the World of CHIMA, our favorite area in the park (though when we first reached it, we were told that particular area was not open yet).
+We were making use of our extended brick time* and had arrived in the park as early as we could at 9 am.
+Since World of CHIMA is mostly a water play area, it strictly did not open until 10 am.

-There is a chance, that if you go on this ride on a day where there aren't many people and most of the people who are around are very polite, that you will not get wet.
-However, chances are, if you get on this ride you will be drenched.
-There are waterfalls on the ride and various splashes and sprinklers—BUT, most of the water in this ride comes from kids in other boats shooting you with their water guns and bystanders spraying you from the sidelines (rest assured your water guns reach them too).
+There is a chance that you will not get wet if you go on this ride on a day where there aren't many people and most of the people who are around are very polite.
+However, it's more likely that if you get on this ride, you will be drenched.
+There are waterfalls on the ride and various splashes and sprinklers, BUT most of the water in this ride comes from kids in other boats shooting you with their water guns and bystanders spraying you from the sidelines (rest assured your water guns reach them too).

-We are a troublesome crew, so we loved the chaos, but if you do not want to partake in such festivities—it may be best to head straight to the Lego Kingdom.
+We are a troublesome crew, so we loved the chaos, but if you do not want to partake in such festivities, it may be best to head straight to the Lego Kingdom.

-The Kingdom had a few rides my boys were just too short for including a jousting ride and the dragon roller coaster, but all four of us enjoyed playing together in the Forestman's Hideout.
+The Kingdom had a few rides my boys were just too short for, including a jousting ride and the dragon roller coaster, but all four of us enjoyed playing together in the Forestman's Hideout.
 This is one of the many playground areas you can find in the park.
 It includes oversized Lego blocks to build with, slides, obstacle courses, and plenty of room to run around.
-We spent quite a lot of time playing here, it was actually pretty hard to convince the boys to move on.
+We spent quite a lot of time playing here; it was actually pretty hard to convince the boys to move on.

 From the Lego Kingdom, you can either head to the Land of Adventure or Miniland USA.
-We were drawn to all the miniature monuments so we decided to go there first.
+We were drawn to all the miniature monuments, so we decided to go there first.
 We did not expect to spend as much time in this area as we ended up spending.
-Each monument has interactive features to engage the audience.
+Each monument has interactive features to engage the audience!
 My boys were particularly fond of the Nascar drag race.

 This area alone shows why Legoland is so unique.
 It would've been impressive enough just to have the sculptures themselves, but to add movement and interactive features shows that the theme park creators want to go above and beyond to engage their audience.
-Kids love it, but any adult who has tried to put together a complicated Lego set will appreciate the work and craftsmanship that has gone into creating all the various Lego sculptures found around the park—in this area especially.
+Kids love it, but any adult who has tried to put together a complicated Lego set will appreciate the work and craftsmanship that has gone into creating all the various Lego sculptures found around the park—in this area, especially.

-Lego Technic & Imagination Zone
+Lego Technic and Imagination Zone

 The Lego Technic area was pretty fun.
 We enjoyed all the rides there, especially the Kid Power Tower and Technicycle which are rides that are mostly controlled by the riders.
 The AQUAZONE racers were really fun to ride and just as fun to set off water bombs to splash other riders as we were passing by.

-Within the Imagination Zone there is also a section that allows visitors to create digital Lego fish and play Lego video games.
-My husband and I tried not to spend too much time on those things because our boys spend a lot of time playing video games already and we didn't want to spend time on them during vacation.
-However, this area is a good place to escape a sudden shower or cool off for awhile if it is very hot outside.
+Within the Imagination Zone, there is also a section that allows visitors to create digital Lego fish and play Lego video games.
+My husband and I tried not to spend too much time on those things because our boys spend a lot of time playing video games already, and we didn't want to spend time on them during vacation.
+However, this area is a good place to escape a sudden shower or cool off for a while if it is very hot outside.

-By the time we reached Lego City on the first day, we were pretty tired and hungry after a full day of the park.
+By the time we reached Lego City on the first day, we were pretty tired and hungry after a full day at the park.
 We took a ride at the Boating School and got some super delicious ice cream from Firehouse Ice Cream and headed back to the hotel to have dinner and go for a nighttime swim.